The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 Another important reason to go with a mutual fund broker/agent is the asset allocation strategy and rebalancing service which is very important to reduce the risk factor.

-Let’s see the other advantages of investing through an advisor.
+Let’s see the other advantages of investing through a mutual fund advisor in India.

 There are some value-added services provided to you in case you opt for a regular plan.
 The services are such as keeping track of investments, providing tax proofs during tax filing, aid in redemptions, etc.